StafLoker/jellyfin-format-media-organizer/README.md

    - Title and year
    - TMDB ID
    - A brief overview (if available)
+   - Popularity score
 3. You can:
    - Select a match by number
+   - Press Enter to select the recommended option
    - Skip the file (leave it untouched)
    - Quit the program

+### Smart Selection

+JFMO now features smarter selection algorithms that:
+1. Prioritize exact title matches
+2. Prioritize exact year matches
+3. Consider popularity scores
+4. Automatically select the best match when one is clearly superior

+### Interactive Modes

+JFMO offers three different interactive modes:

+1. **Full Interactive Mode** (default): Shows selection options whenever multiple matches are found
+2. **Semi-Interactive Mode** (`--semi-interactive`): Only shows selection options for truly ambiguous cases
+3. **Non-Interactive Mode** (`--non-interactive`): Always selects the best match automatically

+### Enabling/Disabling Interactive Mode

+Interactive mode settings can be controlled in several ways:

+1. **Command line**:
+   - `--non-interactive` flag disables it completely
+   - `--semi-interactive` flag enables smart selection
+2. **Configuration file**:
+   - Set `"interactive": false` to disable completely
+   - Set `"semi_interactive": true` for smart selection
+3. **Test mode**: Interactive mode still works during test runs

 ### Example Interactive Selection

 ```
 ============================================================
-Multiple TV Show matches found for:
-Original file: The.Office.S01E01.1080p.mkv
+MULTIPLE MOVIE MATCHES FOUND
+🔍 Original File: The.Matrix.1999.1080p.mkv
-Search query: The Office
+🔍 Search Query: The Matrix
 ============================================================
-[1] The Office (2005) [tmdbid-2316]
+[1] (Recommend) The Matrix (1999) [tmdbid-603]
-    Overview: A mockumentary on a group of typical office workers...
-[2] The Office (2001) [tmdbid-1084]
-    Overview: The story of an office that faces closure when...
+    Overview: Set in the 22nd century, The Matrix tells the story of a computer hacker who joins a group of underg...
+    Popularity: 84.2
+[2] Making 'The Matrix' (1999) [tmdbid-684431]
+    Overview: A promotional making-of documentary for the film Matrix, The (1999) that devotes its time to explain...
+    Popularity: 6.3
-[3] The Office (2019) [tmdbid-86328]
+[3] The Matrix: What Is Bullet-Time?
+(1999) [tmdbid-684428]
-    Overview: Working in an office environment can be challenging...
+    Overview: Special Effects wizard John Gaeta demonstrates how the "Bullet-Time" effects were created for the fi...
+    Popularity: 2.1
 ------------------------------------------------------------
 [s] Skip (leave file untouched)
 [q] Quit
 ------------------------------------------------------------
 Please select an option [1-3, s, q]:
 ```

-### Enabling/Disabling Interactive Mode

-Interactive mode is enabled by default, but can be controlled in several ways:

-1. **Command line**: `--non-interactive` flag disables it
-2. **Configuration file**: Set `"interactive": false` in the "options" section
-3. **Test mode**: Interactive mode is automatically disabled during test runs

 ## Configuration